juansensio/CUDA100/README.md

 # CUDA100

-This repository contains the code developed during the 100 days of CUDA programming challenge.
+This repository contains the code developed during my 100 days of CUDA programming challenge.

 0. [hello_world](./000_hello_world): Test program to verify that the GPU is working correctly.
 1. [vector_add](./001_vector_add): Efficiently adds two vectors using the GPU.